vaadin/platform/scripts/generator/templates/template-release-notes-maintenance.md

 Vaadin also provides [commercial support and warranty](https://vaadin.com/support).

-## Getting Started with Vaadin
-### App starters
-The best way to get started with Vaadin is to go to [https://vaadin.com/start](https://vaadin.com/start) and pick an app template for the technology stack you’re interested in.

-For the full list of how to get started go to the [GitHub releases](https://github.com/vaadin/platform/releases/tag/15.0.0.).

 ## New and Noteworthy

 Here are the highlighted new and improved features in this maintenance release.